hallpaz/3dsystems21/docs/assignment5.md

 **ASSIGNMENT 4**

-In this assignment, we will practice
+In this assignment, we will learn to deform an initial shape (e.g. sphere) to fit a target shape.

+Starting from a sphere mesh, we learn the offset to each vertex in the mesh such that

+the predicted mesh is closer to the target mesh at each optimization step.
+To achieve this we minimize:

 **The goals of this practice are the following:**